AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/export-raw-data.md

 ### Exporting at the Chart Level from the Dashboard

 1. Click the gear icon in the top right corner of any chart.
-1. Select **Raw Export** from the drop-down menu to display the **Raw Export** dialog.
+1. Select **Raw Export** from the dropdown to display the **Raw Export** dialog.
 1. Customize the export by choosing the table, columns, and filters to include or exclude.
 Refer to the previous section for more detailed info on the fields in this module.
-Note that the table that displays in the **Table** field is, by default, the table that powers the chart.
+Note that the table that displays in the _Table_ field is, by default, the table that powers the chart.
 1. When finished, click the **Export Data** button.

 Let us take a look at the entire process at the chart level.